robinsjm2/notable/README.md

 ## App

+To run the app, navigate to the project directory and run the following command:

+`$ python manage.py runserver 8000`

 After starting the app, visit the following URL in your browser. http://localhost:8000/app/

+To stop the application, press `Ctrl + C`.

 The app is available as a Django templated view which contains an AngularJS driven interface.